 REACTION - Mark's story prompted a strong response from viewers and the Australian Government.
 Follow the 'other perspectives' links on the right-hand side of the page and look at our comments page to read more.

-LOGIE NOMINATION - Mark's story has been nominated in the 2014 Logie Awards for Most Outstanding Public Affairs Report.
-The winner will be announced at the Logies ceremony in Melbourne on 27th April.
+LOGIE AWARD NOMINATION - Mark's story was a finalist in the 2014 Logie Awards for Most Outstanding Public Affairs Report.

 KEEP OUT! - Replay Mark's first story from Manus Island, broadcast in May, when he tried to gain access to film at the centre.